bsu-cs-jb/cs-411-docs/lab-01/specification.md

 ## Rubric

-I am still working out how to use a full grading rubric.
-These are the basic expectations I have for the first lab at increasing levels of achieving learning outcomes and demonstrating mastery.
-Please read these lists carefully and ensure that you have completed everything on each list that indicates the level of mastery of the outcomes that you plan to achieve.
+These are the expectations I have for the first lab at increasing levels of mastery.
+The items are listed roughly in order of demonstration of mastery, with the most basic items at the top and the most advanced at the bottom.
+The idea is to complete them roughly from top to bottom since they build upon one another.

-### Unacceptable

-- no submission
-- submission is malformed and does not build or run
-- plagiarism or cheating

-### Below Expectations

 - [ ] The project exists on the `main` branch on GitHub of the git repository.
+- [ ] Fill out answers to questions and prompts in README.md
+    - There are 6 checkbox items to complete in the README.md after you clone the GitHub Classroom repository
 - [ ] Autograding: `npm install` completes successfully
-- [ ] Fill out answers to questions and prompts in README.md

-### Meets Expectations

-- [ ] All requirements from previous levels
 - [ ] Autograding: `npm exec expo export` completes successfully
 - [ ] The project builds successfully when tested
 - [ ] The repository is registered with your name in GitHub classroom using the GitHub organization for our course.
 - [ ] No warnings or errors when building the project

-### Exceeds Expectations

-- [ ] All requirements from previous levels
 - [ ] No assets or files are missing when the app is executed
+- [ ] The mobile app looks and works the same when evaluated by the instructor as in your own development system
 - [ ] Coding style matches the generated code (we will expand on good coding style in the next several weeks)

-### Bonus points
+### Bonus achievements

-- [ ] All requirements from previous levels
 - [ ] App includes interactions such as scrolling, swiping, input or buttons

 ## Class Resources